Research

 Location: Volanakis

 We identify a common misconception that expected future changes in the policy rate predict corresponding future changes in long-term interest rates.
 People forecast similar shapes for the paths of policy and long rates over the next four quarters.
 This is a mistake because long rates should already incorporate public information about future policy rates and do not positively co-move with expected changes in policy rates.
 We show that this long-short rate confusion persists even among professional forecasters and distorts the real behavior of borrowers and investors.
 Our findings raise concerns about the efficacy of predictable monetary policy.
 When the central bank signals future policy rate increases, households and firms rush to lock in long-term debt before anticipated increases in long rates, undermining the intended contractionary effects of monetary tightening.
-These findings can help explain why forward guidance and gradual policy adjustment have often been less effective than standard macroeconomic models predict.TBD
+These findings can help explain why forward guidance and gradual policy adjustment have often been less effective than standard macroeconomic models predict.Zoom

 Speaker: Suproteem Sarkar: University of Chicago